A Young Jeffrey Epstein Made An Impression On His High School Students

 "If you had had him [as a teacher] then, you would've liked him, too," says Eve Scheuer Lubin, who was Epstein's student during his brief tenure as a teacher in the mid-70s.
 The Dalton School, where he taught, is a private school in Manhattan with a reputation for attracting talented students and affluent parents.

-Decades later, Epstein is known for having friends in high places — from Washington, D.C. to Hollywood.
-Now, he's in jail, awaiting trial for allegations that he sexually abused dozens of minor girls.
+Decades later, Epstein is known for having friends in high places — from Washington to Hollywood.
+Now he's in jail, awaiting trial on allegations that he sexually abused dozens of underaged girls.

 Beyond the charisma, former students paint divergent portraits of the young, soon-to-be financier.

 Some remember a skilled educator, intelligent and quick-witted.
-Others recall a too-young teacher who was smarmy, unqualified, and casually social with students.
+Others recall a too-young teacher who was smarmy, unqualified and casually social with students.

 The New York Times first reported last week that eight former Dalton students said the way Epstein interacted with teenage girls had stuck with them since high school.